My husband and I took a builder grade kitchen and turned it into a showstopper using basic building materials and our own sweat equity for just $2000.

-The first step was building the cabinet boxes using the Kreg Jig, Titebond wood glue, and finishing nails.
-We used maple wood which we purchased from a specialty wood shop to match the existing cabinets.
+We used maple wood on the facings which we purchased from a specialty wood shop to match the existing cabinets.

 We called in the experts for the next step.
 The granite needed to be cut to allow the pantry to sit flush against the other cabinets.
 I’m brave but wasn’t about to touch that one!